xMagerx/Project/README.md

 #### Stage the zip file
+**Note**: Check that the zip file is zipped correclty.
+If a "map_name.zip" unzips to a "map_name" folder, then it was zipped 'wrong'.
+Unzip it, cd to the map_name folder, then rezip it with: `zip -r map_name.zip *`

 I have a ~/work/maps folder where I stage/root everything.
 Move the map zip file in to that folder.
 Then you'll run `./Project/bin/createMapRepo.sh -m <map>`